-The term "product" is used throughout the report to facilitate the reading of the report, in spite of the fact that in insurance, the technical term generally used is insurance contract and not "insurance product".
+For convenience, the term "product" is used throughout this report, although the technical term generally used in the field of insurance, is "insurance contract" rather than "insurance product".

-The guaranteed level is generally determined by the following methods: i) return of premiums: the sum of the paid premiums (gross or net of loadings); ii) roll-up: the sum of the paid premiums (usually net of loadings) at a pre-defined interest rate; ii) ratchet: the highest value of the underlying funds in sets of a pre-defined timeframes within the insurance period; or iv) any combination of the above or other methods of determining the guarantee level.
+The guaranteed level is generally determined by the following methods: (i) return of premiums: the sum of the paid premiums (gross or net of loadings); (ii) roll-up: the sum of the paid premiums (usually net of loadings) at a pre-defined interest rate; (iii) ratchet: the highest value of the underlying funds in sets of a pre-defined timeframes within the insurance period; or (iv) any combination of the above or other methods of determining the guarantee level.